yuzhnyi/ecommerce-dashboard-powerbi/README.md

 The goal of the project is to identify operational weaknesses and suggest potential directions for revenue growth based on past trends.

+📁 The full `.pbix` project file includes **6 analytical pages** covering various aspects of e-commerce performance:

+- 📦 Sales Overview
+- 🗺️ Regional Performance (Map)
+- ⭐ Ratings and Reviews
+- 💳 Payment Behavior
+- 🚚 Logistics Status
+- 📈 KPI Trends

+🖼️ This README shows only 2 sample screenshots — the full interactive dashboard is available in the `.pbix` file above.

 ## 📊 Key Insights

 - Sales by category and region